AljabrIO/koalja-operator/docs/design/task_agent.md

 - The task agent loads the `Pipeline` resource (specification) and the name of the task it is responsible for from the environment (and kubernetes).
 - The task agent queries incoming links for annotated values (See input loop).
-- The annotated values are processed into snapshots (See input loop).
+- The annotated values are processed into snapshots (See input loop) according to a SnapshotPolicy specified in the pipeline.
 - Snapshots are passed to an executor service.
 That will prepare a Pod for executing on a snapshot.
 Preparation involves making data, from annotated values in the snapshot, available to the pod, preparing space for resulting data to be